JamesSkemp/words/content/post/installing-apache-2059-to-a-windows-based-computer-locally-part-4.md

 +++
-title = "Installing Apache 2.0.59 to a Windows-based computer, locally: Part 4" summary = "In the last part of the Apache 2.0.59 installation guide, we cover creating batch files to switch between various instances of Apache, PHP, and ColdFusion.
+title = "Installing Apache 2.0.59 to a Windows-based computer, locally: Part 4" description = "In the last part of the Apache 2.0.59 installation guide, we cover creating batch files to switch between various instances of Apache, PHP, and ColdFusion.
 In a later guide we'll clean this process up considerably, but until then ..." draft = false comments = true date = "2006-08-28T21:45:00-05:00"